carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 But what do those words even mean?

-**add:** choose a file or files to take a "snapshot" of.
-Aka what files do you want to add to your next version?
+**Add:** Choose a file or files to take a "snapshot" of.
+What files do you want to add to your next version?

-**Commit:** Taking a "snapshot" of a selected version of your project.
+**Commit:** Take a "snapshot" of a selected version of your project.
 The snapshot will *only* include the files you "added", typically only files that you've edited since your last commit.

-You may have a few to many commits in a single work session.
+You may have a few too many commits in a single work session.

-When you commit, you add a "commit message" aka a short line of text (recommended 50 characters or less) that describes the changes that were made to the file(s) you added.
-This helps keep your versions organized and makes it easier to go back to remember what you did or to restore your work to exactly the version needed if you make a mistake or want to implement a change.
+When you commit, you add a "commit message," a.k .a. a short line of text (recommended 50 characters or less) that describes the changes that were made to the file(s) you added.
+This helps keep your versions organized and makes it easier to remember what you did or restore your work to exactly the version needed if you make a mistake or want to implement a change.

 ![git add commit workflow](../../fig/05-git-add-commit.svg)